Heart Failure

 Surface Features of the Heart

 Inside the pericardium, the surface features of the heart are visible, including the four chambers.
-There is a superficial leaf-like extension of the atria near the superior surface of the heart, one on each side, called an auricle—a name that means “ear like”—because its shape resembles the external ear of a human (Figure 3.5).
+There is a superficial leaf-like extension of the atria near the superior surface of the heart, one on each side, called an auricle—a name that means “ear like”—because its shape resembles the external ear of a human.
 Auricles are relatively thin-walled structures that can fill with blood and empty into the atria or upper chambers of the heart.
 You may also hear them referred to as atrial appendages.
 Also prominent is a series of fat-filled grooves, each of which is known as a sulcus (plural = sulci), along the superior surfaces of the heart.
 Major coronary blood vessels are located in these sulci.
 The deep coronary sulcus is located between the atria and ventricles.
 Located between the left and right ventricles are two additional sulci that are not as deep as the coronary sulcus.
 The anterior interventricular sulcus is visible on the anterior surface of the heart, whereas the posterior interventricular sulcus is visible on the posterior surface of the heart.
-(Figure 3.5) illustrates anterior and posterior views of the surface of the heart.
+The figure below illustrates anterior and posterior views of the surface of the heart.

 The top panel shows the anterior view of the heart and the bottom panel shows the posterior view of the human heart.
 In both panels, the main parts of the heart are labeled.

-Figure 3.5 External Anatomy of the Heart Inside the pericardium, the surface features of the heart are visible.
+External Anatomy of the Heart Inside the pericardium, the surface features of the heart are visible.

 Layers

 The middle and thickest layer is the myocardium, made largely of cardiac muscle cells.
 It is built upon a framework of collagenous fibers, plus the blood vessels that supply the myocardium and the nerve fibers that help regulate the heart.
 It is the contraction of the myocardium that pumps blood through the heart and into the major arteries.
 The muscle pattern is elegant and complex, as the muscle cells swirl and spiral around the chambers of the heart.
 They form a figure 8 pattern around the atria and around the bases of the great vessels.
 Deeper ventricular muscles also form a figure 8 around the two ventricles and proceed toward the apex.
 More superficial layers of ventricular muscle wrap around both ventricles.
 This complex swirling pattern allows the heart to pump blood more effectively than a simple linear pattern would.
-(Figure 3.6) illustrates the arrangement of muscle cells.
+The image below illustrates the arrangement of muscle cells.

-Figure 3.6 Heart Musculature The swirling pattern of cardiac muscle tissue contributes significantly to the heart’s ability to pump blood effectively.
+Heart Musculature The swirling pattern of cardiac muscle tissue contributes significantly to the heart’s ability to pump blood effectively.

 Although the ventricles on the right and left sides pump the same amount of blood per contraction, the muscle of the left ventricle is much thicker and better developed than that of the right ventricle.
 In order to overcome the high resistance required to pump blood into the long systemic circuit, the left ventricle must generate a great amount of pressure.
 The right ventricle does not need to generate as much pressure, since the pulmonary circuit is shorter and provides less resistance.
-(Figure 3.7) illustrates the differences in muscular thickness needed for each of the ventricles.
+The image below illustrates the differences in muscular thickness needed for each of the ventricles.

 The myocardium in the left ventricle is significantly thicker than that of the right ventricle.
 Both ventricles pump the same amount of blood, but the left ventricle must generate a much greater pressure to overcome greater resistance in the systemic circuit.
 The ventricles are shown in both relaxed and contracting states.
 Note the differences in the relative size of the lumens, the region inside each ventricle where the blood is contained.